Elastic Federated Learning over Open Radio Access Network (O-RAN) for Concurrent Execution of Multiple Distributed Learning Tasks: Conclusion and Future Work

 The introduction of {\tt EFL} opens the door to various future innovations, including creating optimized slice elasticity units that balance client energy usage, O-RAN operational costs, and the efficiency of FL-service model training.
 Also, addressing adversarial behaviors — such as FL-services misrepresenting their resource requirements — is crucial, as these can negatively impact overall system performance.
 Further, considering direct device-to-device communications between the clients opens up a new research avenue on designing optimal RICs and MAC schedulers considering ML model relaying between the clients.

-\begin{IEEEbiographynophoto}{Payam Abdisarabshali} received the M.Sc. degree in computer engineering from Razi University with top-ranked recognition.
-He is currently a PhD student at Department of Electrical Engineering of the University at Buffalo (SUNY). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Nicholas Accurso} received the M.Sc. degree from University at Buffalo (SUNY).
-He is currently a PhD student at Department of Electrical Engineering of the University at Buffalo (SUNY). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Filippo Malandra} received the B.Eng. and M.Eng. degrees in telecommunications engineering from the Politecnico di Milano, Milan, Italy, in 2008 and 2011, respectively, and the Ph.D. degree in electrical engineering from Polytechnique Montreal, Montreal, QC, Canada, in 2016.
+\begin{IEEEbiographynophoto}{Payam Abdisarabshali [S]} received the M.Sc. degree in Computer Engineering from Razi University, Iran, with top-rank recognition in 2018.
+He was a teaching assistant professor at Razi University from 2018 to 2022.
+He is currently a Ph.D. student at the Department of Electrical Engineering, University at Buffalo--SUNY, NY, USA.
+His research interests include distributed and federated machine learning, computer vision, the design of neural network architectures, and mathematical modeling. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Nicholas Accurso [S]} received the M.Sc. degree from University at Buffalo (SUNY).
+He is currently a PhD student at Department of Electrical Engineering of the University at Buffalo (SUNY). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Filippo Malandra [M]} received the B.Eng. and M.Eng. degrees in telecommunications engineering from the Politecnico di Milano, Milan, Italy, in 2008 and 2011, respectively, and the Ph.D. degree in electrical engineering from Polytechnique Montreal, Montreal, QC, Canada, in 2016.
 He is an Assistant Professor with the Department of Electrical Engineering, State University of New York at Buffalo, Buffalo, NY, USA, where he is the Director of the Wireless Network for Smart Systems (WN4SS) Lab.
 His research interests include the performance analysis and design of mobile networks for smart cities, smart grid IoT applications, and the design of new solutions to provide broadband Internet access to underserved communities.